David-OConnor/pyflow/README.md

 ## Installation
 There are 2 main ways to install:
 - Download a binary from the `releases` page.
-For example, on Ubuntu, download and run [This deb](https:).
+On Debian or Ubuntu, download and run [This deb](https:).

-    -- On W
+On other Operating systems, download the appropriate binary, and place it somewhere accessible by the system path.
 For example, place it under `/usr/bin` in linux, or `~\AppData\Local\Programs\Python\Python37\bin` in Windows.

 - If you have `Rust` installed, the most convenient way is to